Equity release calculator

 What information do I need to provide to use the equity release calculator?

-If you’re not sure how much your home is worth, you can get a rough idea by checking property websites like Rightmove to see how much similar properties, in a similar condition, are selling for in your neighbourhood.
+If you’re not sure how much your home is worth, you can get a rough idea by checking property websites like Rightmove.
+This will help you see how much similar properties, in a similar condition, are selling for in your neighbourhood.

-Any lifetime mortgage lending depends on a satisfactory survey of your property on behalf of the lender and completion of legal paperwork, which can take time.
-So it’s sensible not to commit to any spending linked to your lifetime mortgage until the money is in your account.
+Any lifetime mortgage lending depends on a satisfactory survey of your property on behalf of the lender.
+The legal paperwork will also need to be completed, which can take time.
+It’s sensible not to commit to any spending linked to your lifetime mortgage until the money is in your account.

 Can I compare equity release plans?

-If you want to know about the different types of equity release plans and the choices you have, see our guide to equity release that explains the differences and their benefits.
+If you want to know about the different types of equity release plans and the choices you have, see our guide to equity release that explains their differences and their benefits.

 What does the no-negative-equity guarantee mean?